Tiance-Zhang/infsci2470-final/Report.md

 ## Introduction

-We build an online shoping store for shoes, which provide a platform to let consumers see all the products and vendors, and to let sellers/ administrators to manage their products.
+We build an online shopping store for shoes, which provide a platform to let consumers see all the products and vendors, and to let sellers/ administrators to manage their products.

 ### High-level Feartures